Skip to content

 Australia and Canada.
 In Australia, the Australian Federal Police (AFP) and state forensic laboratories handle automotive paint comparison under ANZFSS guidelines that closely follow ENFSI EPG methodology.
 The AFP paint unit contributed to the development of the global PDQ expansion and has processed casework from hit-and-run incidents involving trans-Pacific vehicle models.
 In Canada, the RCMP acts as both the custodian of PDQ and as the primary paint examination laboratory for federal casework; provincial police services typically refer paint casework to the RCMP lab or to qualified provincial forensic science services.

-Categorical verbal conclusions ("consistent with a common source") communicate the analyst's opinion but do not allow the factfinder to quantify the strength of that opinion relative to the alternative.
+Categorical verbal conclusions such as "consistent with a common source" communicate the direction of the analyst's opinion but do not allow the factfinder to quantify the strength of that opinion relative to the alternative.
 The Bayesian likelihood ratio (LR) framework addresses this by expressing the comparison conclusion as a number: the probability of the observed physical and chemical data given the hypothesis that the samples share a common source (H1), divided by the probability of the same data given the hypothesis that the samples come from different sources (H2).
 An LR greater than 1 supports H1; an LR much greater than 1 provides strong support.

 Calculating LR for paint.
 The LR for a paint comparison requires an estimate of the frequency of the particular paint profile in the population of potentially relevant vehicles.
 This frequency is estimated from the PDQ or EUCAP database: how many distinct formulations produce spectra within the acceptance range of the questioned sample?
 A query that returns only one PDQ candidate out of the entire database implies a high LR for a physical match.
 A query that returns 50 candidates implies a lower LR.
 The LR calculation is not routinely performed in all jurisdictions, but the NFI (Netherlands Forensic Institute) and the UK's FSR have published guidance on its application to paint.